headzoo/surf/README.md

 ### User Agents
-The agent package contains a number of methods for creating user agent strings for popular bows and crawlers, and for generating your own user agents.
+The agent package contains a number of methods for creating user agent strings for popular browsers and crawlers, and for generating your own user agents.
 ```go
 bow, err := surf.NewBrowser()
 if err != nil { panic(err) }